apache/mina-sshd/docs/sftp.md

 }
 ```
 This typically performs better on Unix because the file system can deliver the file attributes together with the
-paths, and the standard Java implementation of `FileVisitor` takes advantage of this.
+paths, and the standard Java implementation of `FileTreeWalker` takes advantage of this.
 On Windows you'll typically
 not see any improvement because the file system stores attributes differently and has to fetch them extra anyway.

 This is important when remote file systems come into play.
 With an `SftpFileSystem`, the call to `Files.readAttributes()`